CBIIT/cadsr-semantic-tools/software/SIW/run_loader_mvn_readme.txt

 		 The Loader will ask if you want to continue loading despite the errors, type 'y' in the dialog to continue loading and 'N' to stop loading.
 		 [Typed options have to be the exact case as shown in the dialog]

-		 At then end of loading, should see log like this [java] INFO CadsrLoader.run(179) | refreshing database views [java] INFO CadsrLoader.run(201) | refreshed databased views
+		 At the end of loading, should see log like this [java] INFO CadsrLoader.run(179) | refreshing database views [java] INFO CadsrLoader.run(201) | refreshed databased views